Ronnie Romero

-Ronald Romero (born 20 November 1981) is a Chilean singer and lyricist best known as the lead vocalist of the rock bands Lords of Black, Rainbow, The Ferrymen, Michael Schenker Group, and Sunstorm.
+Ronald Romero (born 20 November 1981) is a Chilean singer best known as the vocalist of the rock/heavy metal bands Elegant Weapons, Lords of Black, Rainbow, the Ferrymen, Michael Schenker Group, and Sunstorm.
 He represented Bulgaria at the Eurovision Song Contest 2022 as the lead singer of Intelligent Music Project.

-Life and career

 Early life

 Ronnie Romero was born in Santiago, Chile, in 1981.
 He has lived in Madrid, Spain, since 2009.

+Career

 Lords of Black

 In 2014, Romero, together with guitarist Tony Hernando, formerly of Spanish band Saratoga, founded the heavy metal band Lords of Black.
 Romero left the band in 2019 but returned in 2020.

 Ritchie Blackmore's Rainbow

 In 2015, Ritchie Blackmore announced his return to rock with a new lineup for his band Rainbow, with Ronnie Romero as the lead singer.

+Elegant Weapons

+In 2022, Romero co-founded the metal supergroup Elegant Weapons with Judas Priest guitarist Richie Faulkner, Pantera bassist Rex Brown, and Judas Priest drummer Scott Travis.
+The band released the album Horns for a Halo in 2023, after which Brown and Travis departed.
+They were replaced by Accept drummer Christopher Williams and Uriah Heep bassist Dave Rimmer.